No Credit Check Car Insurance

 • Good for low-mileage drivers

-• High premiums for new or high-risk drivers
+• May be expensive for new or high-risk drivers

 Consider Insurers That Offer Usage-Based and Telematics Insurance